nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines/index.md

 For every line you mutate and see a failing snapshot, your confidence in the tests grows.

 **If no test fails, you need to add other input combinations**.
-Revert the silly mistake, find the correct combination that will exercise this line and try again.
+Revert the silly mistake, find the correct combination that will exercise this line, and try again.
 You want to see a failing test.

 When you reach the end of the code, you're done!